 As always, The Baby Sleep Site® is here to help!
 This article tackles common 6 month old sleeping challenges.
 We’ll also share 3 easy steps you can use to help your 6 month old baby establish a predictable, healthy sleep and feeding schedule.

 If your baby is still struggling with sleep at 6 months old, that’s okay (and understandable).
 However, take comfort in the fact that by this age, babies truly can start to follow a more predictable, by-the-clock schedule.

 That said, if you are still struggling with your 6 month old baby’s sleep, the following factors may be making things even more challenging:

-- Your 6 month old baby has probably started eating solid food.
-By 6 months old, most babies have started solid food (in addition to taking in plenty of breastmilk or formula – that’s still the main source of nutrition for the first year!)
-While some babies transition to solids with no issues whatsoever, other babies react to starting.
-They show signs of food allergies, they develop tummy issues, etc. – and all of those can interfere in a big way with sleep!
+- Your 6 month old baby may have started eating solid food.
+By 6 months old, many babies have started solid food.
+(In addition to taking in plenty of breastmilk or formula.
+That’s still the main source of nutrition for the first year!)
+While some babies transition to solids with no issues whatsoever, other babies react to starting solids.
+They show signs of food allergies, they develop tummy issues, etc. All of those can interfere in a big way with sleep!

 - Your 6 month old baby’s sleep associations are getting even stronger.
 By now, your baby has had 6 full months to develop strong habits associated with sleep.
 That means that if he has become used to being rocked to sleep, or fed to sleep, or held until he falls asleep, that is now a fixed habit.
 Same with using a pacifier to fall asleep, or being swaddled in sleep.
 That’s not to say that these sleep associations can’t be overcome – they certainly can!
 But a 6 month old baby will no doubt show a little more resistance to learning a new way to sleep than a 5 month old baby will.